A Game Generative Network Framework with its Application to Relationship Inference: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We appear to be the first to mine positive and negative relationships between social agents with game behaviors from game processes. \item We propose a Game Generative Network framework to generate networks for game processes, which serves as an intermediary between game processes and graph mining approaches and opens a door for mining information from agents with game behaviors. \item We study the problem of team game and apply our framework to infer the relationships between agents in such games. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We appear to be the first to mine positive and negative relationships between social agents with game behaviors from game processes. \item We propose a Game Generative Network framework, which opens a door for analyzing hidden relationships of agents with game behaviors via network mining approaches. \item We study team game and apply our framework to it.
+Experimental results demonstrate the feasibility of our GGN framework on revealing relationships between agents in such games. \end{itemize}

-The remainder of this paper is structured as follows.
-In Section 2, we briefly review some related work.
-In Section 3, we describe the background and the framework of GGN.
-In Section 4, we introduce the relationship inference task and the mining approach for GGN.
-In Section 5, we give the definition of team game and conduct some experiments by using GGN.
-In Section 6, we conclude and highlight some promising directions for future work.